-You can also change these parameters through the sd.rc function.
-The use of this is described in help sd.rc:
+These parameters can be changed through the sd.rc function.
+Use is described in help sd.rc:

 '''

 CASA <3>: help(sd.rc)

 Help on function rc in module asap:

+rc(group, kwargs)

-rc(group, kwargs) Set the current rc params.
-Group is the grouping for the rc, eg for scantable.save the group is 'scantable', for plotter.stacking, the group is 'plotter', and so on. kwargs is a list of attribute name/value pairs, eg rc('scantable', save='SDFITS')
+Set the current rc params.
+Group is the grouping for the rc, eg

+for scantable.save the group is 'scantable', for plotter.stacking, the

+group is 'plotter', and so on. kwargs is a list of attribute

+name/value pairs, eg

+rc('scantable', save='SDFITS')

 sets the current rc params and is equivalent to

-rcParams['scantable.save'] = 'SDFITS' '''
+rcParams['scantable.save'] = 'SDFITS'

+Use rcdefaults to restore the default rc params after changes.

+'''